 - Steps to be followed to appeal for PSLF under TEPSLF program

 The professionals working in the public sector are entitled to the public service loan forgiveness (PSLF) programs.
 It means that if you’re employed by a governmental or non-governmental organization, you can get loan forgiveness under this type of program.

-There are several jobs that qualify for PSLF programs.
+Several jobs qualify for PSLF programs.
 It includes public school teachers, volunteers, management analysts, legal secretaries, medical directors, and many more government employees like that.

 If you pay your loan on time based on your income, you may be given this type of forgiveness.
 It can only happen after 120 payments, which means if you’ve paid your direct loans for 10 years.
-It basically forgives your remaining balance of direct loan payment after you’ve made 120 payments under an eligible repayment plan while being employed/working full-time for a recognized employer.
+It forgives your remaining balance of the loan after you’ve made 120 payments, under an eligible repayment plan, while being employed/working full-time for a recognized employer.

 The program takes into consideration the company in which you are employed.
 The servicing of PSLF is managed by a federal student loan servicer.
 Your eligible loans would be transferred to the loan servicer if you enroll in this program.
-[Also Read: Student loan services and servicers ]
+[Also Read: Student loan services and servicer]

 Qualifying loans under PSLF

 All federal direct loans qualify for this program which includes